 Certain parts used in our products are currently available from either a single supplier or from a limited number of suppliers.
+Our small relative level of business means we frequently lack influence and significant purchasing power.
 If we cannot develop alternative sources of these components, if sales of parts are discontinued by the supplier, if we experience deterioration in our relationship with these suppliers, or if these suppliers require financing, which is not available, there may be delays or reductions in product introductions or shipments, which may materially adversely affect our operating results.